looeee/blackthread.io/content/book/6-shapes-transformations.md

 ---
 title: "Shapes and Transformations"
 date: 2018-01-12T00:00:00-00:00
-description: "Taking a quick look at the built in geometries and how to position them in 3D space within our scene"
+description: "We'll finish up the tutorials by taking a quick look at the built in geometries and how to position them in 3D space within our scene"
 tags: ['three.js', 'requirements', 'WebGL', 'Codepen', 'browser console', 'HTML']
 menu: tutorials
 menuTitle: Three.js tutorials
-menuNumber: "1.5"
+menuNumber: "6"
 weight: 12
 readTime: true
 ---